Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Empirical Properties

-and the noise variance $\sigma^2$ is chosen such that the signal-to-noise ratio is greater than $1$ for each nonzero functions.
+and the noise variance $\sigma^2$ is chosen such that the signal-to-noise ratio is greater than $1$ for each nonzero function.

-For each set of simulated data, we firstly use B-spline expansions to transform our data to representation (\ref{eq:spline_rep}).
-Then a set of candidate models $\mathcal{M}$ are generated by using group Lasso on the transformed data and $10$ sets of bootstrapped data so as to include more candidate models.
+For each set of simulated data, we first use B-spline expansions to transform our data to representation (\ref{eq:spline_rep}).
+Then a set of candidate models $\mathcal{M}$ are generated by using group Lasso on the transformed data and $10$ sets of bootstrapped data.
 For each $M$, we run a simple linear regression to obtain $\RSS_M$ and compute the fiducial probability $r(M)$ as shown in (\ref{eq:model_probability}).
 Then we can draw samples of $(M,\sigma^2,\bbeta)$ based on $r(M)$, (\ref{eq:RSS_dist}) and (\ref{eq:beta_dist}) and construct confidence intervals or bands.

 Figure~\ref{fig:one.sim} summarizes some results of applying the proposed method to a typical simulated data set with $n=200$, $p=1,000$ and $\sigma=0.8$.
-For the B-spline expansion we used $l=3$ and $K_n=8$, and $10,000$ samples of $(M, \sigma^2, \bbeta)$ were generated.
-Using these samples a $95\%$ confidence interval for $\sigma$ was obtained, which is $(0.756, 0.947)$ and includes the true value 0.8.
+For the B-spline expansion we use $l=3$ and $K=8$, and $10,000$ samples of $(M, \sigma^2, \bbeta)$ are generated.
+Using these samples a $95\%$ confidence interval for $\sigma$ is obtained, which is $(0.756, 0.947)$ and includes the true value 0.8.
 The left panel in Figure~\ref{fig:one.sim} depicts the histogram of the $10,000$ samples of $\sigma$ which can be seen to be approximately normally distributed.
 The right panel shows the $95\%$ pointwise confidence band of $f_4(x)$, where the black line is the true function and the red lines are the two bounds.
-We used $f_4(x)$ here since it is the most complicated on among the four non-zero functions.
+We use $f_4(x)$ here since it is the most complicated of the four non-zero functions.
 We can see that the confidence band covers the true function very well.